samueldsingh/data-engineering/sql/3-constraints-joins.md

 6. **DEFAULT** Constraint: Sets a default value for a column if no value is explicitly provided during an insert operation.

-7. **INDEX** Constraint: An index is a database object that provides a quick lookup of data based on the values in one or more columns of a table.
+7. **INDEX** Constraint: Indexing used for easy and quick retrival.
+It allocates the row_id for each row.
+An index is a database object that provides a quick lookup of data based on the values in one or more columns of a table.
 It acts like a roadmap that allows the database engine to find specific rows efficiently without having to scan the entire table.

 8. **AUTO INCREMENT** Constraint: An auto-increment constraint, also known as an auto-incrementing or identity column, is a database feature that automatically generates a unique, incremental value for a column when a new row is inserted into a table.

 9. **ENUM** Constraint: An ENUM constraint is used to define a custom data type that represents **a set of predefined constant values for a column**.
 It allows you to specify that a column can only take one of the specified values, and any attempt to insert a value outside the predefined set will result in an error.

 Constraints can be used with several SQL commands, including: